Kivalina v. ExxonMobil Corp.: Village issue

-Kivalina is a traditional Iñupiat Eskimo community of about 390 people and is located about 625 miles northwest of Anchorage.
+Kivalina is a traditional Iñupiat community of about 390 people and is located about 625 miles northwest of Anchorage.
 It is built on an 8-mile barrier reef between the Kivalina River and the Chukchi Sea.

 Sea ice historically protected the village, whose economy is based in part on salmon fishing plus subsistence hunting of whale, seal, walrus, and caribou.
 But the ice is forming later and melting sooner because of higher temperatures, and that has left it unprotected from fall and winter storm waves and surges that pummel coastal communities.

 The village is being wiped out by global warming and needs to move urgently before it is destroyed and the residents become global warming refugees", Kivalina's attorney, Matt Pawa of suburban Boston said.
 "It's battered by winter storms and if residents don't get some money to move, the village will cease to exist.

 In 1953 the size of the village was roughly 54 acres but due to accelerating erosion activity, the village is currently at 27 acres.
 Due to the dramatic loss of land, Kivalina residents chose a relocation site, an area known as Kiniktuuraq, about two miles southeast of the current location.
 Before relocating, Kivalina residents are finding out that the new site may be prone to flooding.
 It has not been mentioned that the flooding will be attributed to climate change in the case.